noderzz/5-Mini-Python-Projects/README.md

 <h2>Description</h2>
 This project is an attempt at creating/practicing some Python projects to get more familiar with the language.
 <br><br/>
-Projects in this repository follow.
+Projects in this repository follow the <a href="https://www.youtube.com/watch?v=DLn3jOsNRVE&ab_channel=TechWithTim">tutorial</a> given by Tech With Tim.

 <h2>Languages and Utilities Used</h2>